ScrapeGraphAI/docusaurus-docs/docs/Nodes/generate_scraper_node.md

-# 🏀 generate_scraper_node
+# 🏀 GenerateScraperNode

 ## Introduction
-The GenerateScraperNode class is designed to generate a response using a language model (LLM) based on user input and content extracted from a webpage.
+The `GenerateScraperNode` class is designed to generate a response using a language model (LLM) based on user input and content extracted from a webpage.
 This node constructs a prompt by combining user input and the extracted content, then queries the language model to obtain a response.
-The model's response is then interpreted and returned, updating the state with the generated answer.
+The response from the model is then interpreted and returned, updating the state with the generated answer.

-The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_scraper_node.py)
+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_scraper_node.py).

 ## Usage
 ```python
 from scrapegraphai.models import Ollama